dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

  * Genes without poly-A tail (e.g. some noncoding RNAs) might not be detected in scRNA-Seq, but can be reliably assessed using bulk RNA-Seq.

-> DMG - make or find a figure for bulk vs SC

 ![Single Cell vs. Bulk RNA-seq](../fig/singlecell-vs-bulk-image.png) https://www.10xgenomics.com/blog/single-cell-rna-seq-an-introductory-overview-and-tools-for-getting-started
-> DMG: May need to make our own figure.

 > ## Challenge
 > For each of these scenarios, choose between using bulk RNA-Seq and scRNA-Seq